 “If you’d told me when he was 18 that this would have been his journey as an adult, I never would have believed you,” Elizabeth said.
 Stephen had been a promising college student headed toward a career in medicine.
 When I met Elizabeth, I was the mother of three preschoolers.
 I, too, would have disbelieved that I’d experience a similar wait for my own prodigal son to return to the Lord.
 But as of this writing, it’s been 15 years and counting.

 When I first heard Elizabeth’s story, I hoped against hope that our family’s combination of faith, spiritual practices, and wholesome lifestyle would inoculate my children against wandering from their faith.
-My husband and I understood ...1
+My husband and I understood that the oft-quoted words of Proverbs 22:6—“Direct your children onto the right path, and when they are older, they will not leave it”—were not a guarantee of a positive outcome but an exhortation to parents to be faithful and ...1

 Already a CT subscriber?
 Log in for full digital access.

 Subscribe to Christianity Today and get access to this article plus 60+ years of archives.

 - Complete access to articles on ChristianityToday.com